TolerantECG: A Foundation Model for Imperfect Electrocardiogram: Abstract

 \section{Abstract}

 The electrocardiogram (ECG) is an essential and effective tool for diagnosing heart diseases.
 However, its effectiveness can be compromised by noise or unavailability of one or more leads of the standard 12-lead recordings, resulting in diagnostic errors or uncertainty.
 To address these challenges, we propose \emph{TolerantECG}, a foundation model for ECG signals that is robust to noise and capable of functioning with arbitrary subsets of the standard 12-lead ECG.
 TolerantECG training combines contrastive and self-supervised learning frameworks to jointly learn ECG signal representations alongside their corresponding knowledge-retrieval-based text report descriptions and corrupted or lead-missing signals.
 Comprehensive benchmarking results demonstrate that TolerantECG consistently ranks as the best or second-best performer across various ECG signal conditions and class levels in the PTB-XL dataset, and achieves the highest performance on the MIT-BIH Arrhythmia Database.
+The source is available at this link: \href{https://github.com/Fsoft-AIC/TolerantECG}{https://github.com/Fsoft-AIC/TolerantECG}

 \ccsdesc[500]{Applied computing~Health informatics} \ccsdesc[500]{Computing methodologies~Semi-supervised learning settings} \ccsdesc[300]{Computing methodologies~Neural networks} \ccsdesc[300]{Computing methodologies~Deep belief networks}